redhairedcelt/Final-Project-Group1/README.md

 - Compare results to those of random sequences.

 ### preprocessing.py:
-- We read in the DataFrame from the previous script, where each row includes the string of all airports visited by each aircraft.
+- Read in the DataFrame from the previous script.
-- This str is split into a numpy array, and then we apply a broadcast function that takes the numpy array, a window length, and a stride to generate an array of arrays each the length of the window.
+- This str is split into a numpy array, and then a broadcast function is applied that takes the numpy array, a window length, and a stride to generate an array of arrays each the length of the window.
 So if there were originally 7 elements [0,1,2,3,4,5,6] and the window is 3 and stride is 1, we would get
 [[0,1,2],
 [1,2,3],
 [2,3,4],